Face masks update

 You must carry a fitted face mask which covers your nose and mouth when you are leaving your home, unless you have a lawful reason for not doing so.
 Face masks are an additional protective physical barrier to protect you and your loved ones.

 Wearing a fitted face mask helps keep you and others safe.
-Coronavirus (COVID-19) is spread from close contact with a person with coronavirus (COVID-19).
-Face masks help stop droplets spreading when someone speaks, laughs, coughs, or sneezes, including someone who has coronavirus (COVID-19) but feels well.
+COVID-19 is spread from close contact with a person with COVID-19.
+Face masks help stop droplets spreading when someone speaks, laughs, coughs, or sneezes, including someone who has COVID-19 but feels well.

-The best way to protect other people against coronavirus (COVID-19) is keeping at least 1.5 metres apart, wash your hands often, and cough or sneeze into your elbow or tissue.
+The best way to protect other people against COVID-19 is keeping at least 1.5 metres apart, wash your hands often, and cough or sneeze into your elbow or tissue.

 Can I wear a snood or gaiter instead of a mask?